Whisper: Fast Flooding for Low-Power Wireless Networks: : A Closer Look

 \subsection{Sending packlets synchronously}

 In the previous subsection we mentioned that after receiving a packlet (with counter value $c_i$), a node must wait for an entire $T_{packlet}$ before sending its first packlet (with counter $c_i+2$).
-This is because while packlet $c_i+1$ is on the air, the node must perform the RX/TX turnaround of the radio, which lasts $T_{turn} = 192$~$\mu$s for IEE 802.15.4 radios~\cite{IEEE802.15.4}.
+This is because while packlet $c_i+1$ is on the air, the node must perform the RX/TX turnaround of the radio, which lasts $T_{turn} = 192$~$\mu$s for IEEE~802.15.4 radios~\cite{IEEE802.15.4}.
 This leaves a wait time $T_{wait} = T_{packlet} - T_{turn} - T_d$, whereas $T_d$ is the time that elapses between the rising SFD edge of a sender during transmission and the corresponding rising SFD edge of a receiver during reception.

 The existence of $T_d$ is due to the fact that the reception of a pack(l)et lasts slightly longer than its transmission.
-This \textit{data delay} is a common phenomenon in wireless radios, and each transceiver has a specific latency of the RX and TX paths which is reported in the datasheets.
+This \textit{data delay} is a common phenomenon in wireless radios, and each transceiver has a specific latency of the RX and TX paths, which is reported in the data sheets.
 If not compensated for, the existence of $T_d$ would make nodes start sending the next \packlet before receivers have completed the reception of the previous one.
-Including propagation delay, $T_d$ is reported to be $3 < T_d \leqslant 3.6$~$\mu$s~\cite{CC242013, Yuan2013+Talk, Konig16+Maintining-CI} and is thus non-negligible.
+Including propagation delay, $T_d$ is reported to be $3 < T_d \leqslant 3.6$~$\mu$s~\cite{CC24202013, Yuan2013+Talk, Konig2016+Maintaining-CI} and is, thus, non-negligible.
 In \name, we set $T_d=3$~$\mu$s.

 The existence of this fixed wait time is a further difference between \name and \glossy.
 Indeed, \glossy aims at re-sending a packet as quickly as possible after receiving it (i.e., immediately after the RX/TX turnaround).
-This is because the longer nodes wait to retransmit a packet, the stronger MCU clock instabilities become relevant and can thus cause transmissions of different nodes to misalign~\cite{Ferrari11+Glossy}.
-This so-called \textit{software delay} in \glossy is $23$~$\mu$s.
-In \name, if we assume a payload of 1 byte and a premable of 2 bytes -- which corresponds to the shortest possible packlet -- $T_{packlet}=224$~$\mu$s and, thus, $T_{wait}=29$~$\mu$s.
+This is because the longer nodes wait to retransmit a packet, the stronger MCU clock instabilities become relevant and can, thus, cause transmissions of different nodes to misalign~\cite{Ferrari2011+Glossy}.
+This so-called \emph{software delay} in \glossy is $23$~$\mu$s.
+In \name, if we assume a payload of 1~byte and a preamble of 2 bytes, then $T_{packlet}=224$~$\mu$s and, thus, $T_{wait}=29$~$\mu$s.
 Although the values of $T_{wait}$ and of \glossy's software delay are relatively close to each other, the latter does not depend on the length of the packet whereas it does in the case of \name.
-The wait time is thus more critical for \name than for \glossy.
+The wait time is, thus, more critical for \name than for \glossy.